sammorrisdesign-zz/monthly-mix/README.md

 # Monthly-mix
-Something with Spotify and Node
+Something with Soundcloud and Jekyll

-## Installation
+## Development

-Rename `spotify-keys-example.json` to `spotify-keys.json` and enter your spotify api credentials.
+Give it a bit of `grunt` to watch and serve it all